How to Get Unlimited Fast-Passes at Disneyland

 So using this exploit, we introduce Fast-Pass hopping.
 You see, many rides at Disneyland—even popular rides at select times—you can get a Fast-Pass for and use it almost instantaneously.
 Allowing you to get a new Fast-Pass in only 30 minutes!
 Fast-Pass hopping simply involves keeping an eye on Fast-Pass return times, and choosing ones that are within 5–10 minutes.

 The 30-minute window then gives you time to walk to the attraction and actually ride it.
-If you have extra time to kill, why not use Disney's PhotoPass and get some photos taken with your new MaxPass?
+Usually, this window of time is just enough, but in the odd scenario where you have a few extra minutes, why not get some pictures taken with your new MaxPass?

 The unanswered question here is: "How will I get Fast-Passes for the popular rides while also Fast-Pass hopping?"
 The answer is, save all of the popular rides to the last minute.
-This is fine if you are staying late at the park, however even if you weren't planning on it, we highly suggest you do.
+This is fine if you are staying late at the park, however even if you weren't planning on it, it is almost imperative you do.
 Visiting the park at night offers a completely separate experience than the day, and allows for you to view the spectacular lighting and shows that take place during the evening (and shorter wait times!).
+Another benefit we found from visiting the park later in the day was it enabled us to avoid the gruesome heat waves on the hot summer days in Anaheim.

 Other Fast-Pass Tips